Alfvén surface: Definition

 DeForest, Howard, & McComas (2014) define the Alfvén surface as:a natural boundary that marks the causal disconnection of individual packets of plasma and magnetic flux from the Sun itself.
 The Alfvén surface is the locus where the radial motion of the accelerating solar wind passes the radial Alfvén speed, and therefore any displacement of material cannot carry information back down into the corona.
 It is thus the natural outer boundary of the solar corona, and the inner boundary of interplanetary space.

+An Alfvén surface separates the sub- and super-Alfvénic regimes of the stellar wind, which influence the structure of any magnetosphere/ionosphere around an orbiting planet in the system.
+Characterization of the Alfvén surface can serve as an inner-boundary of the habitable zone of the star.
+An Alfvén surface can be found "nominally" at 10–30 star radii.

 Research

 Researchers were unsure exactly where the Alfvén critical surface of the Sun lay.
-Based on remote images of the corona, estimates had put it somewhere between 10 to 20 solar radii from the surface of the Sun.
-On April 28, 2021, during its eighth flyby of the Sun, NASA's Parker Solar Probe encountered the specific magnetic and particle conditions at 18.8 solar radii that indicated that it penetrated the Alfvén surface; the probe measured the solar wind plasma environment with its FIELDS and SWEAP instruments.
+Based on remote images of the corona, estimates had put it somewhere between 10 and 20 solar radii from the surface of the Sun.
+On April 28, 2021, during its eighth flyby of the Sun, NASA's Parker Solar Probe (PSP) encountered the specific magnetic and particle conditions at 18.8 solar radii that indicated that it penetrated the Alfvén surface; the probe measured the solar wind plasma environment with its FIELDS and SWEAP instruments.
 This event was described by NASA as "touching the Sun".
 During the flyby, Parker Solar Probe passed into and out of the corona several times.
-This proved the predictions that the Alfvén critical surface isn't shaped like a smooth ball, but has spikes and valleys that wrinkle its surface.
+This proved the predictions that the Alfvén critical surface is not shaped like a smooth ball, but has spikes and valleys that wrinkle its surface.

+At 09:33 UT on 28 April 2021 Parker Solar Probe entered the magnetized atmosphere of the Sun 13 e6km above the photosphere, crossing below the Alfvén critical surface for five hours into plasma in causal contact with the Sun with an Alfvén Mach number of 0.79 and magnetic pressure dominating both ion and electron pressure.
+Magnetic mapping suggests the region was a steady flow emerging on rapidly expanding coronal magnetic field lines lying above a pseudostreamer.
+The sub-Alfvénic nature of the flow may be due to suppressed magnetic reconnection at the base of the pseudostreamer, as evidenced by unusually low densities in this region and the magnetic mapping.

+NASA's PUNCH mission will observe the Sun's Alfven surface "24/7 by measuring the motions of tiny blobs ("leaves in the wind") that flow down toward the Sun".